Three Guys Named Mike: Production

 Jane Wyman was a major star at that time and her co-stars were equally notable, with Van Johnson being one of MGM's leading actors and Howard Keel having recently achieved stardom in Annie Get Your Gun.
 American Airlines assisted in the production of the film and allowed the use of its aircraft for no charge.
 Specific airliners featured are the Douglas DC-6 and Convair 240.
 Many scenes were shot on location at airports and some scenes portray the training given at the American Airlines school for flight attendants.

 The film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.

+Reception

-ReceptionThree Guys Named Mike earned an estimated $1,707,000 at the US/Canadian box office and $523,000 elsewhere, resulting in a profit to MGM of $577,000.
+Three Guys Named Mike earned an estimated $1,707,000 at the US/Canadian box office and $523,000 elsewhere, resulting in a profit to MGM of $577,000.

 Reviewer Bosley Crowther of The New York Times criticized Three Guys Named Mike, stating that "for services rendered in the advertising line, that company [American Airlines] should award her [Marcy] a gold star (its name is all over the film).
 But if she's still hostessing, it should keep an eye on her.
 We suspect she spends too much time reading those leather-bound slick magazines rather than attending to the business of serving her real-life passengers" in relation to the glamorized portrayal of airline travel.

 Turner Classic Movies points out that many other critics gave a positive reception to the film.